AznIronMan/cnbdber/README.md

 Notes:
 - When `password_file` is provided, it will be read and used instead of `password`.
 - Using SSH requires extra `cnbdber[ssh]`.
+- Warnings from `paramiko`/`cryptography` are suppressed beginning with 0.3.1.
+If you prefer to manage this yourself, remove the suppression and pin compatible versions instead.
 - Always prefer the context manager (`create_backend_context`) to ensure SSH tunnels (if any) are cleaned up automatically.

 License